-This note is structured as follows: Section 2 summarises the structure of the oversight standards; Section 3 sums up the different risks to which the participants of a direct debit scheme are subject; Section 4 specifies the scope of the framework; Section 5 identifies the addressees for the standards; and Section 6 elaborates on the standards.
-The annexes contain an overview of direct debit schemes and a glossary.
+This note is structured as follows: Section 2 summarises the structure of the oversight standards; Section 3 sums up the different risks to which the participants of a credit transfer scheme are subject; Section 4 specifies the scope of the framework; Section 5 identifies the addressees for the standards; and Section 6 elaborates on the standards.
+The annexes contain an overview of credit transfer schemes and a glossary.